 Our median gender pay gap has dropped to 4.6% (from 8.2%).
 These figures put us significantly below the national average according to the Office for National Statistics.

 The distribution of males and females across all quartiles is relatively proportionate to their respective representation in the workforce as a whole.

 Key findings – Home Care workers

-There remains a near-zero percentage figure for the mean pay gap in this group of employees with the distribution of males and females fluctuating slightly in the upper quartile.
-This is due to the fact that employees are concentrated in the same pay grade, which reveals no gap between the pay of typical male and female employees, and completely equal pay overall.
+This is the most heavily female-dominated grouping with 90% females and only 10% males.
+There remains a near-zero percentage figure for the mean pay gap in this group of employees.
+There has been a slight increase in the median pay gap which is up from 0% to 2.7% however this remains significantly lower than the national average of 7.9%.
+We have a consistent distribution of males and females across all quartiles – this is due to the fact that employees are concentrated in the same pay grade, which reveals no gap between the pay of typical male and female employees, and completely equal pay overall.

 Pay rates in the sector are largely dictated by local authority contracts and funding for community care and also National Minimum Wage legislation.